 The Company has no significant off-balance sheet risks, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.
-Cash and cash equivalents are financial instruments that potentially subject the Company to concentrations of credit risk.
-At December 31, 2021 and 2020, substantially all of the Company's cash, cash equivalents and marketable securities were deposited in accounts at two financial institutions, with the majority of marketable securities invested in certificates of deposit and U.S. treasury securities.
+Cash and cash equivalents and marketable securities are financial instruments that potentially subject the Company to concentrations of credit risk.
+At December 31, 2022 and 2021, substantially all of the Company's cash and cash equivalents and the marketable securities at December 31, 2021 were deposited in accounts at two financial institutions, with the majority of marketable securities invested in certificates of deposit and U.S. treasury securities.
 The Company maintains its cash deposits, which at times may exceed the federally insured limits, with a large financial institution and, accordingly, the Company believes such funds are subject to minimal credit risk.
+Cash deposits aggregating \$550 thousand and collateralizing office leases were held at Silicon Valley Bank, which was taken over by the Federal Deposit Insurance Corporation ("FDIC") in March 2023.
+The Company's full exposure was ultimately covered by the FDIC and no loss was incurred.